Sri Lanka national rugby union team: History

-Early years
+19th century

 Sri Lanka Rugby has a long history, dating back to the days of British colonialism.
 Colombo Football Club was the first rugby club in Sri Lanka, established on 28 June 1879.
 Kingswood college, Kandy was the first to introduce Rugby at school level.
 The first recorded school rugby game was between Kingswood College, Kandy and Trinity College, Kandy in 1906.
 Rugby having been introduced to Kingswood College in 1893 by the founder of school, Edmund Louise Blaze, a former student of Trinity College, Kandy.